CraftAcademy/workshop/walkthroughs/step1.md

 A scenario is made up of 3 sections related to the 3 types of steps:

 - `Given:` This sets up preconditions, or context, for the scenario.
-It works much like the setup in xUnit and before blocks in RSpec.
-- `When:` This is what the feature is talking about, the action, the behaviour that we're focused on.
+- `When:` This is what the feature is talking about, the action, the behavior that we're focused on.
-- `Then:` This checks postconditions. it verifies that the right thing happen in the When stage.
+- `Then:` This checks postconditions.
+It verifies that the right thing happen in the `When` stage.

 There is yet another type of step you can use in a scenario path, and that is the `And` keyword.
 And can be used in any of the three sections.
-It serves as a nice shorthand for repeating the `Given`, `When`, or `Then`.
-And stands in for whatever the most recent explicitly named step was.
+It serves as a nice shorthand for repeating the `Given`, `When`, or `Then`. `And` stands in for whatever the most recent explicitly named step was.

 In the newly created `features` folder, please create a `course_create.feature` by returning to your terminal window and  typing in: